Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 To trade options you need to have a trading account with any of the top stockbrokers like Zerodha, or Upstox.

 Trading in options is done in lots.
 A single lot size contains a fixed number of underlying instruments.
-For example, 1 lot of Infosys call or put options has 1200 number of underlying Infosys shares.
+For example, 1 lot of Infosys call or put options has 400 underlying Infosys shares.

 Full-service stockbrokers charge Rs.
 50 to Rs.
 100 per lot for trading options.
 Whereas, discount brokers charge a low flat Rs.
 20 per lot for trading options.